Important Components & Examples

-- Citing websites as secondary source should be the exception rather than the rule; it is recommended to mainly quote sources in print.
+- Citing websites as secondary source should be the exception rather than the rule; it is recommended that you mainly quote sources in print.

 - When citing a website, it is mandatory to include the date when you last accessed the website, because contents on websites can easily be changed or deleted.

-- Make sure the information provided by the website you are citing is reliable, and only cite quotable websites in your bachelor’s thesis / master’s thesis.
+- Make sure the information provided by the website you are citing is reliable, and only cite quotable websites in your bachelor’s or master’s thesis.

 - The main components of website citations are: Author, title, domain, URL, date of last access, and date of publication.

-- If there is no author, it is possible to include the operator of the website and the name of the domain instead.
+- If there is no author, you can include the operator of the website and the name of the domain instead.

 Chernin.
 1988.
 The “Harvard System”: a mystery dispelled.
 British Medical Journal 297: 1062–1063.

 Franck, Norbert & Joachim Stary.
 2009.
 Die Technik des wissenschaftlichen Arbeitens.
 15th Ed.
 Paderborn: Ferdinand Schöningh.